Statistical fluctuation analysis for measurement-device-independent quantum key distribution: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{Sec:MIFluc:MIQKDrev}, we briefly review the MDI-QKD scheme with decoy states.
-In Section \ref{Sec:MIFluc:Model}, we investigate the QKD model for the security proof and simulation.
-In Section \ref{Sec:MIFluc:PostProcessing}, we perform a statistical fluctuation analysis on MDI-QKD systems, followed by numerical results in Section \ref{Sec:MIfluc:Sim}.
-We conclude the paper in Section \ref{Sec:MIFluc:Conclusion} with remarks.
+In Sec.~\ref{Sec:MIFluc:MIQKDrev}, we briefly review the MDI-QKD scheme with decoy states.
+In Sec.~\ref{Sec:MIFluc:Model}, we investigate the QKD model for the security proof and simulation.
+In Sec.~\ref{Sec:MIFluc:PostProcessing}, we perform a statistical fluctuation analysis on MDI-QKD systems, followed by numerical results in Sec.~\ref{Sec:MIfluc:Sim}.
+We conclude the paper in Sec.~\ref{Sec:MIFluc:Conclusion} with remarks.